 Your business or brand exists beyond the marketing materials and the website.
 Therefore, you need to consider the numerous types of touchpoints in the customer journey maps as they help unveil scopes for improvement in the purchasing journey.

-Creating A Customer Journey Map
+Best Practices In Creating A Customer Journey Map

 Here is how you can create an effective customer journey map:

 First, you have to ask yourself why the customer journey map is being made:

 - What is it based upon?

 - What goals do you seek to achieve through this map?

 Based on that, you might want to develop a buyer persona.
 A buyer persona or customer persona is an imaginary buyer with all their psychographics and demographics representing the average customer.
 When you have a well-planned and defined persona, it becomes easier to direct every feature of the customer journey map towards them.